ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/1-webgpu-fundamentals.md

 ## Why C++?

-Initial target for WebGPU was JavaScript and most of the initial implementation was done in JavaScript and the `webgpu.h` header file is written in C. In this learning path, we choose C++ because:
+The initial target for WebGPU was JavaScript and most of the initial implementation was done in JavaScript and the `webgpu.h` header file is written in C. In this learning path, we choose C++ because:

 * C++ is still the primary language used for high performance graphics application (video games, render engines, modeling tools, etc.).
 * The level of abstraction and control of C++ is well suited for interacting with graphics APIs in general.